← Back to Insights

 Hiring the wrong person across borders costs far more than the salary.
 Here's what global companies rarely account for, and how to avoid it.

-There's a moment most HR leaders recognize.
+There is a moment most HR leaders recognize.
 The new hire has been in the role for three months.
 Something isn't working, not dramatically, not in a way you can easily point to, but the signals are there.
 They're not landing with the local team.
 The commercial conversations aren't progressing the way they should.
-The manager in headquarters is starting to ask questions.
-By month six, the decision has usually been made, even if it hasn't been said out loud yet.
-What happens next is expensive.
-But what most companies fail to realize is that the real cost started long before that moment, and it doesn't end when the person leaves.
+The manager at headquarters is starting to ask questions.

 The numbers people talk about

 The most commonly cited figure is that replacing an employee costs between 50% and 200% of their annual salary.
 That range comes from SHRM research that has been replicated across multiple studies.
 For a senior role, the math gets uncomfortable fast.
 A $120,000 position means you're looking at somewhere between $60,000 and $240,000 in replacement costs alone.
-But those figures are domestic.
-They're built around familiar labor markets, straightforward termination processes, and onboarding infrastructure that already exists.
-Cross-border hiring multiplies every variable.

 What the numbers don't capture

-Regulatory exposure.
-Labor law is not universal.
-A dismissal that is straightforward in one country can require months of legal process in another, with compensation obligations that catch companies off guard.
-Many organizations enter new markets without truly understanding what an exit costs, because they've never had to do one there before.
 Cultural damage that compounds.
 In markets where team cohesion is a core professional value, much of Southern Europe, Asia, and Latin America, a single misaligned hire can destabilize an entire office.
 The impact isn't just on that person's output.
 It shows up in the people around them: morale, trust, the informal dynamics that make a team function.
-That's not measurable in a spreadsheet, but it's real.
+That damage is not visible in a spreadsheet, but it is real and it persists after the person has left.

 Why it keeps happening